One of the oldest surviving cultures on Earth invites you to explore their wilderness coast.

 *Important Travel Information

-A 4WD vehicle with high ground clearance is essential or for those who have little or no off-road experience, join a 4WD tour.
+A 4WD vehicle with high ground clearance is essential.
+For those who have little or no off-road experience, join a 4WD tour.

 Check road conditions at Broome Visitor Centre or Main Roads before you depart as road closures can occur during the wet season (November to April).

 Fuel, basic food supplies and medical facilities are only available at certain locations and times.
 Make sure you stock up on water, food, first aid supplies, extra fuel, oil, spare parts and tools.

 Alcohol is limited on the peninsula (available at restaurant at Cygnet Bay).
 If you are visiting remote communities, phone ahead to check if alcohol is permitted.

 Always stay on tracks, observe signs and camp only in designated areas.